 Don’t miss this local taco spot that’s a small roadside stand on South 1st that sells breakfast tacos, burritos, and super tortas.
 Ask for cheese – they pan sear it on the flat top and it gets super crispy.

-El Primo also has lengua (cow tongue) if you’re willing to try that!
+My go-to is chorizo but I also got the lengua (cow tongue) if you’re willing to try that!

 KOKO TIP: Cash only.